anlingUA/NPEM/README.txt

 3) BV  - iterative selection for hurdle model mediators with a binary hurdle for presence-absence with significance estimated at each iteration

-4) BVS - a modified version of BV with significance estiamted after all iteration steps
+4) BVS - a modified version of BV with significance estimated after all iteration steps